Myrmex/overview/cadmus/dev/frontend/app-setup.md

 This is optional and depends on your visuals.

 For a quick setup, just ensure you have the required icons and images in `assets` (see `cadmus-shell/assets`): usually they are `logo-white-40.png` for the top bar logo (you can use your own), and a couple of banner images for the homepage (`banner-512.jpg`, `banner-1024.jpg`).

+⚠️ Since Angular 18, you can rather place these assets under your `public/img` folder.
+This implies removing the `assets` folder from paths in the code templates if any, e.g. `/assets/img/some-image.jpg` becomes `/img/some-image.jpg`.

 The logo is used in the `app.component`'s template for the main toolbar, while banner images are used in the default homepage placeholder.